rnpnr/aoc2023/README.md

 # Advent of Code 2023

-The repo where I will dump all my solutions to AOC 2023.
+Here is where I will dump all my solutions to AOC 2023.

 ## Language(s)

 This year I plan on completing all the tasks in Haskell.
-Going into to I would say I'm only slightly beyond "Hello World!" level though I did write an ultra slow JSON like parser at one point.
+Going into it I would say I'm only slightly beyond "Hello World!".
+But I did write an ultra slow JSON like parser at one point.

-I also plan on completing some tasks in C as well.
-I want to test if I can write something in Haskell that will outperform a trivial solution in C. My prior experience has taught me otherwise but I'm hoping to be surprised.
+I also plan on completing some tasks in both Haskell and C. I want to find out if I can write something in Haskell that will outperform a trivial solution in C. My prior experience has taught me otherwise but I'm hoping to be surprised.

 ## Documentation